 Hands of Colombia was started by an American living in Bogotá, Colombia - Warren.
 After living in Colombia for several months, our founder, Warren, noticed the unique and eye-capturing designs of a certain type of bag lots of Colombians were using.

 Soon, Warren began discovering the Story behind these bags: bags made by an indigenous group of people led entirely by women whose tradition of weaving spans across centuries and generations.

-After bringing several Wayuu products back to the US to share with friends and family, Warren sought out to learn more about these products, the tribe of people to make them and the supply chain.
+After bringing several Wayuu products back to the US to share with friends and family, Warren sought out to learn more about these woven products, and the people who made them.

 But what we found wasn't all pretty: despite an artistic tradition that was rooted in indigenous culture, we found that not all merchants were respectful with the artisans whose products they were commercializing, nor were their payments honoring the dedication and talent represented by the Wayuu's woven crafts.